Alfred Redl: Early career

+Alfred Redl was born on 14 March 1864 in the city Lemberg, located in the Austrian Empire (now the Ukrainian city of Lviv).
+He came from a relatively poor family, his father was a railway clerk.

+At the age of fifteen Redl entered the Karthaus Military Academy in Brno, as a cadet.
+In 1883 he graduated as a cadet officer, rated as having had a very good record.
+He then served with the Infantry Regiment No. 9 stationed in Lemberg reaching the rank of lieutenant.

-Born in Lemberg, Galicia, Austrian Empire (now Lviv, Ukraine), Redl came from a relatively poor family, his father being a railway clerk.
-His ability enabled Redl to rise quickly within the officer ranks of the Austro-Hungarian Army, in spite of lacking the advantages of wealth or family connections.
-Redl attended the War School in Vienna, which normally accepted only 50 entrants a year from about a thousand applicants.
-Acquiring a specialist interest in Russian military issues, Redl joined the Intelligence Bureau of the Austro-Hungarian General Staff and in 1900 was assigned to the Russian Section.
+Despite lacking the advantages of wealth or family connections, Redl rose quickly within the officer ranks of the Austro-Hungarian Army.
+He attended the War School in Vienna, which normally accepted only fifty entrants a year from about a thousand applicants.
+Acquiring a specialist interest in Russian military issues, Redl joined the Intelligence Bureau of the Austro-Hungarian General Staff, and was assigned to the Russian Section in 1900.

 Counter-intelligence work

-By 1907 Redl had become head of the counter-intelligence branch of the Intelligence Bureau.
-Promoted to the rank of colonel, Redl greatly improved the methods used by the Austro-Hungarian counter-espionage service, introducing such technological innovations as the use of cameras and primitive recording devices, while creating a database of fingerprint records of persons of interest.
+By 1907, Redl had become head of the counter-intelligence branch of the Intelligence Bureau.
+Promoted to the rank of colonel, he greatly improved the methods used by the Austro-Hungarian counter-intelligence service, introducing such technological innovations as the use of cameras and primitive recording devices, while creating a database of fingerprint records for persons of interest.
 However, at the same time, Redl himself became a spy for Russia and his subsequent exposure was largely due to the improvements he had developed himself.

 Treason

 Redl's motives for treason are still unclear.
 He may have been caught in a compromising position by Russian agents, because he was homosexual and being exposed as such would have been fatal to his career prospects.
-In fact, Russian military intelligence, based in Warsaw at the time, under the command of Colonel Nikolai Batyushin, had discovered Redl's homosexuality as early as 1901, information that was used to blackmail him into revealing classified information.
-In 1902, he reportedly passed a copy of Austro-Hungarian war plans to the Russians.
-General von Gieslingen, head of Austro-Hungarian military intelligence, delegated Redl himself to investigate the source of this leak.
+In fact, Colonel Nikolai Baryushin of Russian military intelligence, based in Warsaw (Congress Poland) at the time, had discovered Redl's homosexuality as early as 1901, information that was used to blackmail him into revealing classified information.
+However it has been claimed that recent results from Russian archives do not support this.

+In 1902, Redl reportedly passed a copy of Austro-Hungarian war plans to the Russians.
+General von Gieslingen, head of the Intelligence Bureau, delegated Redl himself to investigate the source of this leak.
 In consultation with his Russian contacts, Redl identified several low-level agents as Russian spies, thereby protecting himself and enhancing his reputation for efficiency.